 Services I offer:

 *Webinars for your faculty.
 This is a cost effective way to have me work with your faculty.
 We can schedule webinars at time that is convenient for your faculty to participate.
 Webinars are recorded for those members of your faculty who cannot attend live.
-I currently offer a three-part webinar series built on the framework of using technology for discovery of information, discussion, and demonstration of knowledge.
-I can also present webinars on any of the topics listed at the bottom of this page.
+I can present webinars on any of the topics listed at the bottom of this page.

 High School Social Studies Teacher